 While the I²C interface seems simple on the surface, this straightforward architecture is not immune to intermittent glitches, device misbehaviors, and protocol violations.
-Tracking down these errors can be tedious business if the right tool is not utilized.
+Likewise, tracking down these errors can be tedious business if the right tool is not utilized.

-The CAS-1000-I2C/E bus analyzer is a bloodhound when it comes to sniffing out I²C irregularities.
+The CAS-1000-I2C/E bus analyzer is an exceptional tool for pinpointing I2c irregularities.
 The ability to spot complex problems and identify invisible obstacles make it the preferred I²C development solution.
 Advanced logging, debugging, emulation, and verification capabilities offer power and versatility, yet the Windows-based user interface makes the most complex features simple to use.

 The CAS-1000-I2C/E succeeds where simple monitoring and interactive I/O tools fall short—a complete solution to monitoring, emulating, stressing, and characterizing I²C and SMBus interfaces.

-- Measures common I2C bus electrical and timing parameters, complete with a graphical waveform display
+- Measures I2C bus electrical & timing parameters with a graphical waveform display

 - Powerful command and script language for emulation control and automated testing

-- Passive traffic monitoring with state and timing recording
+- Passive traffic monitoring with state and timing recording, time stamping, message

 - Unlimited and continuous logging of transaction data to file

-- Programmable trigger event to highlight and display bus transactions of interest
+- Captures advanced trigger events to highlight and display bus transactions of interest

 - In-System Programming of I2C serial EEPROMs